llm-workflow-engine/llm-workflow-engine/lwe/templates/workflow-generator.md

             required: false
             default: None
             type: str
+        max_submission_tokens:
+            description: The maximum number of tokens that can be submitted.
+Default is max for the model.
+            required: false
+            default: None
+            type: int
         template:
             description: An LWE template to use for constructing the prompt.
             required: true if message not provided